torusresearch/documentation/README.md

 #### Key Assignments <a id="key-assignments"></a>

-The keys are assigned to a combination of verifier \(e.g., Google, Github\) and `verifier_id`, which is a unique identifier respective and provided by the `verifier`.‌ This assignment can be triggered by any node and is decided through the nodes consensus layer.
+The keys are assigned to a combination of `verifier` \(e.g., Google, Reddit, Discord\) and `verifier_id` (e.g., email, username), which is a unique identifier respective and provided by the `verifier`.‌ This assignment can be triggered by any node and is decided through the nodes consensus layer.

 #### Verifiers and Key Retrieval <a id="verifiers-and-key-retrieval"></a>